1 William Street, Brisbane: Cultural heritage significance

 The site has archaeological potential of possible cultural heritage significance.
 Remnants of 1850s buildings are visible above the current ground level and it is likely that significant sub-surface fabric survives.

 Development

 In August 2012, Expressions of Interest were called for from experienced organisations interested in bidding for the project.
 It was proposed that the site would be available to the successful party under a long-term lease arrangement and that the Queensland Government would take a long-term lease over approximately 75000 m2 of the office space in the development.

 In September 2012, six developers were shortlisted to develop proposals for a new high-rise tower.
-The shortlisted companies were Cbus, Lend Lease, Brookfield, Westfield, Leighton Properties and Grocon.
+The shortlisted companies were Cbus, Lendlease, Brookfield, Westfield, Leighton Properties and Grocon.

 In December 2012, Cbus was announced as the developer for 1 William Street.
 The developer was granted a 99-year lease over the site and a guaranteed 15-year government lease for 60000 m2 of office space.